Every suicide is a tragedy, and to some degree a mystery.

 Suicide often stems from a deep feeling of hopelessness.
 The inability to see solutions to problems or to cope with challenging life circumstances may lead people to see taking their own lives as the only solution to what is really a temporary situation, and most survivors of suicide attempts go on to live full, rewarding lives.

 Depression is a key risk factor for suicide; others include psychiatric disorders, substance use, chronic pain, a family history of suicide, and a prior suicide attempt.
 Impulsiveness often plays a role among adolescents who take their life.
+(To learn more about risk factors, see Mental Health or Social, Economic, and Genetic Influences.)

 If a person deemed at risk due to any of the above exhibits sudden mood changes—even a suddenly upbeat mood—or completely new behaviors, they may be actively suicidal.
 Those who speak about being a burden to others, having no reason to live, feeling trapped, or in unbearable pain may also be contemplating suicide.
+(To learn more about warning signs of suicide, see Signs That Someone Is Contemplating Suicide.)

 Statistically, suicide occurs most frequently among people ages 45 to 54.
 Women are more likely than men to attempt suicide; men are more likely than women to complete the act.